Limits in indeterminate forms (HL)

 00,,0,,00,1,0\frac00,\, \frac \infty\infty,\, 0 \cdot\infty,\, \infty -\infty,\, 0^0,\, 1^\infty,\, \infty^0

 Limits in indeterminate forms may evaluate to any real number, as well as undefined.
-The l’Hôpital’s rule, possibly through repeated use, can determine the value of such limits.
+The l’Hôpital’s rule, possibly through repeated use, can determine the value of some of such limits.

 L’Hôpital’s rule